kevindees/travis-ci-wordpress/README.md

 Travis CI WordPress configuration and setup for PHP 5.6 and 5.5 for composer and PHP Unit tests.

 - With this setup WordPress is fully loaded and run before tests are run.
 - Any WordPress hooks will not be implemeneted - like `add_action` and `add_filter`.
-You can configure it to be otherwise but for my needs I have not.
+You can configure it to be otherwise but for my needs I have not (no instructions for this).
 - This configuration is only setup for [composer](https://getcomposer.org/) package projects ([using composer](https://getcomposer.org/doc/01-basic-usage.md)).
 Edit the `composer.json` to your specification and needs.

 Composer's default is [PHP Unit 4.8](https://phpunit.de/manual/4.8/en/writing-tests-for-phpunit.html) because I need compatability with PHP 5.5.9.
 If you do not have these requirements update the `composer.json` file accordingly.